Barbie (media franchise): History

-In the midst of the films, Canadian animation studio, Arc Productions, Inc., which was just renamed from Starz Animation Toronto (originally Daniel Krech Productions (DKP) and DKP Studios) and had new-consortium ownership and structural revamp, produced the first non-Barbie-film production for Mattel in 2011, a web series called Barbie: Life in the Dreamhouse which debuted on the official Barbie website and YouTube on 11 January 2012 and concluded on 27 November 2015.
+Canadian animation studio Arc Productions, Inc. produced the first non-Barbie-film production for Mattel in 2011, a web series called Barbie: Life in the Dreamhouse which debuted on the official Barbie website and YouTube on May 11, 2012 and concluded on November 27, 2015.
 The web series later spawned two television specials which were broadcast in the U.S. on Nickelodeon.
-Impressed, Mattel gave them four Barbie films to produce while enlisting them as the third production partner after Mainframe Studios (at the time known as "Rainmaker Entertainment") and Technicolor.
+Impressed, Mattel gave them four Barbie films to produce, enlisting them as the third production partner for the films after Mainframe Studios (at the time known as "Rainmaker Entertainment") and Technicolor.

-Israeli animation studio, Snowball Studios, with support from the Jerusalem Film and Television Fund, produced another web series, this time created by Nickelodeon alum Julia Pistor, for Mattel Playground Productions known as Barbie: Dreamtopia.
-This series of 2-minute to 4-minute shorts launched on 21 May 2016 by Mattel's then-latest division, Mattel Creations, on a YouTube affiliate platform known as YouTube Kids.
-The web shorts series later spawned an eponymous television film (distributed by Universal Pictures Home Entertainment and was broadcast on television in over 5 countries and regions/territories), one web-based special and a 26-episode web series – therefore invoking the first web-exclusive Barbie media franchise.
+Israeli animation studio Snowball Studios, with support from the Jerusalem Film and Television Fund, produced another web series, this time created by Nickelodeon alum Julia Pistor, for Mattel Playground Productions known as Barbie: Dreamtopia.
+This series of 2-minute to 4-minute shorts launched on May 21, 2016 by Mattel's newest company, Mattel Creations, on YouTube's affiliate platform, YouTube Kids.
+The web shorts series later spawned an eponymous television film (distributed by Universal Pictures Home Entertainment and broadcast on television in over 5 countries and regions/territories), one web-based special and a 26-episode web series – therefore becoming the first web-exclusive Barbie media franchise.
 This would be the catalyst for scholars and enthusiasts alike to notice Mattel heavily invested and involved in releasing more related Barbie web series and miniseries bundles on YouTube and its variants; YouTube Kids and YouTube Shorts.

 Through the short video bundles on YouTube, Mattel also provided a platform for Barbie to give its audience a look into her fictional life while trying to educate them along the way.
-With a YouTube channel having over 11 million subscribers, Mattel introduced Barbie as a YouTuber through a web series called Barbie Vlogger (or Barbie Vlogs), uploading its first video on 19 June 2015.
-Julia Pistor, who was also the executive producer and writer of the series, stated: "Barbie is conscious of language and words; she talks about intention and she’s self-reflective.
+With a YouTube channel having over 11 million subscribers, Mattel introduced Barbie as a YouTuber through a web series called Barbie Vlogger (or Barbie Vlogs), uploading its first video on June 19, 2015.
+Julia Pistor, who collaborated on the series as an executive producer and writer, stated: "Barbie is conscious of language and words; she talks about intention and she's self-reflective.
 While we might use words that kids sometimes need to look up, we try to be true to Barbie being a 17-year-old influencer."
 By giving a self-reflective nature to Barbie's character, this would allow her to discuss difficult topics (such as mental health and racism) in such a way that it inspires its audience to think about and discuss those topics as well.